Autism Spectrum Disorders Professional Certificate

 - Parents, Family Members, and Friends of Adults with ASD

-Starting with the Fall 2013 cohort, the ASD Professional Certificate courses will be offered in a fully online format.
+Starting with the Spring 2014 cohort, the ASD Professional Certificate courses will be offered in a fully online format.
 Each course will run for 8 weeks.
 The first two courses will be offered in the fall (ASDP 510 and 520) and the next two in the spring (ASDP 530 and 540), which will complete the four-course sequence.

 All courses are three credits with an option to be graded or taken as pass/fail.
-Courses are not designed for transfer, but may be transferrable to certain degree programs.
+Courses are not designed for transfer, but may be transferrable to certain degree programs, including the CHC M.S. degree in Administration of Human Services.
 Tuition is $5000 for the entire 4-course sequence.

 Please submit the following:

-- ASD Professional Certificate Application Form and Fee (currently $55.00 - waived if you attend an Information Session—see website for dates)
+- ASD Professional Certificate Application Form and Fee (currently $55.00 - waived for the Spring 2014 cohort)